...

 About the Play

 The Little Foxes is a searing portrait of greed, ambition, and betrayal in the American South.
-Regina Hubbard has watched her brothers amass fortunes while she, as a woman, is threatened with losing her inheritance.
+Regina Giddens has watched her brothers amass fortunes while she, as a woman, is threatened with losing her inheritance.
 Using ruthless cunning, she wields manipulation, blackmail, and deceit to claim her stake—no matter the cost.
 This gripping family drama explores the corrosive effects of unchecked ambition and the moral decay at the heart of American life.
 In The Feast’s signature style, this classic is reimagined as a high-stakes spectacle: from a sexy cocktail party to a winner-takes-all cage match, audiences will be thrust into the action from the electrifying first moment to the play’s devastating final blow.

 Lillian Hellman knows family manipulation hidden behind a smile.”New York Theatre Guide